 the north coast

 to watch the sun set into the sea.

-Heading west, some major, EU-funded engineering is straightening out the kinks in the old coastal corniche route before you pass the side road up to the tongue-twistingly named village of Kondakéïka and, signposted a couple dirt track kilometres beyond, the church of Kímisis Theotokou at Petaloúda.
+Heading west, some major, EU-funded engineering has straightened out the kinks in the old coastal corniche route before you pass the side road up to the tongue-twistingly named village of Kondakéïka with its fine ouzerí Arhondospito (all year) and, signposted a couple dirt track kilometres beyond, the church of Kímisis Theotokou at Petaloúda.
 Samos has lots of these but this has the best Byzantine frescoes, from the late twelfth century.
 Outside it looks unassuming, like country chapels I’ve seen in

 but inside (always open) it’s glorious.
 You’ll probably have it to yourself except at the August 15 festival.